pinskylab/how_we_work/working_agreement.md

     - We aim to be clear and concise - ambiguity causes confusion
 1. Being present
     - We prioritize working in person and showing up at group events to help build our community and to support each other
+    - We know extra effort is needed to help remote group members be included
     - We pay attention when others speak
     - We work to step forward if we're quiet, and step back if we're loud
 1. Normalizing "I don't know yet"